 This guide will lead you through D&D’s certified charmer class.
-We’ll go through everything from character creation, to levelling up, to picking a Bard College, and spell recommendations.
+We’ll go through everything from DnD stats, DnD races, and more at character creation, to levelling up, to picking a Bard College, and spell recommendations.
 At the end, there are some ready-made builds so you can get started and set out on tour – ahem… adventure.
 We meant adventure.

 If you’re looking for something a little bit speedier to read, you can find Bard (and all the other class options) in our overall D&D 5E classes guide.
 But if you want the full picture before venturing into your campaign, keep on reading!